rokukoo/ConfigurationTools/README.md

 - asynchronous update and synchronous modification
 - By annotating the binding node, there will also be a default implementation, that is, binding according to the method name

-**Simpler, for example you can quickly access a yaml configuration using the method provided in Configuration Framework.**
+**Simpler**, for example you can quickly access a yaml configuration using the method provided in ConfigurationTools.
 First, suppose you have a yaml configuration file named `config.yml` as follows
 ```yaml
 settings: